MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Unified labeling conditions provide more flexibility and better accuracy than their counterparts that had been created in the Azure portal.

-To leverage all of the labeling condition features available in MIP, create your labeling conditions manually in your labeling admin center.
-Supported admin centers include:
+To leverage unified labeling condition features, create your labeling conditions manually in your labeling admin center, including:

 - The Microsoft 365 compliance center
 - The Microsoft 365 security center